Content Map Terms

 Why pay attention to your weight?

-Staying at a healthy weight is one of the best things you can do for your health.
-It can help prevent serious health problems, including:
+Staying at a healthy weight can help prevent serious health problems, including:

 - Heart disease.